ephemery-testnet/ephemery-resources/README.md

 To run a node and participate in the network, use setup from [this repository](https://github.com/pk910/test-testnet-scripts).
 There are various deployment options, you can either use a [Docker setup](https://github.com/pk910/test-testnet-scripts#docker), cloud-init script or manually modify the `retention.sh` script to suit your system and run it as a cron job.
 There are also [instructions for manually setting up a node](https://github.com/pk910/test-testnet-scripts#manual-deployment).

+Checkout [current version of specs](https://notes.ethereum.org/@MarioHavel/testnet-specs) for client implementation and feel free to provide feedback.

 ### Contribute

 Contribute by participating in the network and identifying issues caused by the ephemeral setup.
 You can help a lot by testing features and infrastracture which might break during the reset.
 Here are few ideas for general testing: